scenerystack/community/docs/reference/api/alpenglow/ParallelRasterChunkIndexPatch.md

 # ParallelRasterChunkIndexPatch

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/parallel/raster-clip/ParallelRasterChunkIndexPatch.ts](https://github.com/phetsims/alpenglow/blob/main/js/parallel/raster-clip/ParallelRasterChunkIndexPatch.ts) for the most up-to-date information.

 ## Overview

 Updates the reducible/complete chunks with proper destination edge indices (so the chunk references the range of